sureshbathala01/Primary-Vagrant/README.md

 You can now also turn xdebug on or off completely with the commands `xon` and `xoff`.
 This should help speed up complex composer or other operations.

-For debugging APIs or any other situation where sending a cookie with your request isn't ideal you can also turn on auto-listening for xdebug in which case it will try to connect automatically, even without a cookie.
+For debugging APIs or any other situation where sending a cookie with your request isn't ideal you can turn on auto-listening for xdebug in which case it will try to connect automatically, even without a cookie.
 To do this simply use the commands `xlon` and `xloff` to enable or disable auto-remote.
 Note that this is disabled by default.

 ###Keep your fork up to date with the PV `upstream/master` repo